 Good for device functional testing when using short cabling.

 The USB-C-Switch is a device that allows engineers to control USB connections during testing and development.
-It has several layers of internal switches that make it a 4:1 (bi-directional) selector and USB line controller.
-It can act like a cable, connecting: USB2, USB3, power, CC, Vconn, SBU.
-USB-C-Switch can be controlled using software via APIs in: C, C++, Python, LabVIEW.
-USB-C-Switch is uniquely addressable and controllable from a host PC via USB-C control port which also provide power
+It has several layers of internal switches that make it a 4:1 bi-directional selector and USB-C line controller.
+It can act like a cable, connecting USB2, USB3, power, CC, Vconn, and SBU lines between the common port and one of the 4 "mux" ports.
+USB-C-Switch can be controlled using a free application or custom software via APIs in C, C++, Python, and LabVIEW.
+USB-C-Switch is uniquely addressable and controllable from a host PC via USB-C control port which also provides power to the system.

 This product may expose you to chemicals which are known to the State of California to cause cancer, birth defects or other reproductive harm.
 For more information, go to www.P65Warnings.ca.gov.
 A list of specific chemicals can be found in the product documentation.